 At first, I skipped the marshmallows all together, but in a couple test batches I added chopped dates to replace the marshmallows and I really liked the substitution.
 The dates are optional for the recipe, but I think they are fun addition if you want to find surprise bites of soft and sweet throughout the “salad.”

-Ingredients in Healthy Watergate Salad
+How to Make Healthy Watergate Salad

 If you’re like me and grew up with this salad, I hope you like this healthier version.
 I can’t wait to hear what you think!